6.5 Assistive Devices & Orthotics Refresher

 • Standard walker: picked up and advanced about 6-12 inches with each step; requires upper-extremity strength but provides maximum stability.

-• Front-wheeled (rolling) walker: lower energy cost than a standard walker; the patient pushes the device with continuous gait.
+• Front-wheeled (rolling) walker: lower energy cost than a standard walker; the patient pushes the device with a continuous gait rather than lifting it.

 • Hemi walker: one-handed walker for patients with hemiparesis who cannot manage two crutches but need more support than a quad cane.

-• Quad cane: four-point base for more lateral stability than a single-point cane; held in the hand opposite the involved lower extremity.
+• Quad cane: four-point base for more lateral stability than a single-point cane; the wide-base side faces away from the patient and is held opposite the involved lower extremity.

-• Standard cane: held opposite the involved lower extremity; reduces hip abductor demand on the stance limb and broadens the base of support.
+• Standard cane: held opposite the involved lower extremity; reduces hip abductor (gluteus medius) demand on the stance limb and broadens the base of support.

-Cane and walker height: adjust so the hand grip is at the patient's greater trochanter (or roughly at the wrist crease when the arm hangs at the side) with the elbow at 20-30° of flexion.
+Cane and walker height: adjust so the hand grip is at the patient's greater trochanter (or roughly at the wrist crease when the arm hangs at the side) with the elbow at 20-30 degrees of flexion.

 Gait Patterns